 Lots of new and fun emoji for different groups of people and interests.
 This list will grow as time goes on:

 - Emoji for furries, scalies, monsters, nonhumans, etc.

 - Cyberpunk emoji

 - Occult emoji

-Currently Mutant Standard has more than 500 emoji.
-You can view and download the latest version here and use for non-commercial purposes.
+Currently Mutant Standard has more than 700 unique emoji designs, and more than 3,000 emoji including colour variants.
+You can view and download the latest version here and use them for non-commercial purposes.
 It's licensed Creative Commons BY-NC-SA 4.0 International.

 What would my money go towards?